 When injured people are unable to convey medical information because they are confused or unconscious or because of the severity of their condition, the information should be obtained in other ways.
 For example, if an unconscious person is found near an empty bottle of pills, the bottle should be given to the emergency medical personnel.
 A description of how a person became injured and other information from bystanders, family members, or rescuers can be essential to the person's treatment.

-People who do not need urgent treatment are provided reassurance and simple measures, such as supplying a blanket and keeping the person calm and warm, while they wait to be treated.
+People who do not need urgent treatment are provided reassurance and simple measures, such as having a blanket supplied and being kept calm and warm, while they wait to be treated.

-To prevent the spread of blood-borne infections, rescuers should protect themselves following universal precautions, an infection control concept that regards all human blood and body fluids as if they were known to be infectious.
-For example, serious diseases, such as human immunodeficiency virus (HIV) infection and hepatitis B and hepatitis C (see Overview of Hepatitis), can be transmitted through blood and certain body fluids.
+To prevent the spread of blood-borne infections, rescuers should protect themselves by following universal precautions, an infection control concept that regards all human blood and body fluids as if they were known to be infectious.
+For example, serious diseases, such as human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more and hepatitis B and hepatitis C (see Overview of Hepatitis Overview of Hepatitis Hepatitis is inflammation of the liver.
+(See also Overview of Acute Viral Hepatitis and Overview of Chronic Hepatitis.)
+Hepatitis is common throughout the world.
+Hepatitis can be Acute (short-lived) read more ), can be transmitted through blood and certain body fluids.
 If possible, rescuers should wear latex or nitrile examination gloves for the best protection.
 If gloves are not available, plastic can be used.
 For example, rescuers can place their hands inside plastic food storage bags or anything waterproof.
 Face masks and safety glasses (or face shields) and protective gowns and caps also should be worn if splashing of fluids or blood may occur.

-If contaminated, the hands—including the area under the fingernails—should be washed vigorously with soap and water or a mild solution of bleach (about 1 tablespoon of bleach per quart of water, or about 15 milliliters of bleach per liter of water) as soon as possible.
+After first aid is completed, rescuers should cleanse their skin of any contaminants.
+For example, they should wash their hands—including the area under the fingernails— vigorously with soap and water or a mild solution of bleach (about 1 tablespoon of bleach per quart of water, or about 15 milliliters of bleach per liter of water) as soon as possible.
 If neither is readily available, an alcohol-based hand sanitizer can be used.